dadusthecoder/opengl2/README.md

    bash: git clone https://github.com/dadusthecoder/opengl2.git

 2. Open the .sln file in Visual Studio 2022.
-  - Make sure the following directories are linked properly:
+  - Make sure the following directories are linked properly using vcpkg or you can link them manully:
-  - /Dependencies ( GLFW, GLEW,Assimp)
+  - /Dependencies ( GLFW,GLEW,Assimp ,glm , imGui)
-  - /src/External( glm , imGui)
+  ## resources
   - /res (Shaders, models)

  3. Build and Run.